GridGain-Demos/ignite-kubernetes-essentials-training/README.md

    ```bash
    kubectl -n kubernetes-dashboard get secret $(kubectl -n kubernetes-dashboard get sa/admin-user -o jsonpath="{.secrets[0].name}") -o go-template="{{.data.token | base64decode}}"
    ```
+   This step may not work on Windows workstation and can be skipped.
 6. Run the proxy
    ```bash
    kubectl proxy